 - You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.

 - Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your healthcare provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.

 - If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.

 - Make sure to save a copy or picture of your Good Faith Estimate.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 1-800-985-3059.

+Generally, I require clients to attend weekly for the first 12 sessions to build momentum and achieve maximum results.
+Monthly or biweekly sessions are not typically how I approach the beginning of treatment for new clients who are wishing to tackle longstanding issues and concerns.
 The length of time in therapy can vary widely depending on a number of factors.
-Clients who like a more structured and shorter-term approach typically benefit from Unified Protocol, a CBT based intervention.
+Clients who like a more structured and shorter-term approach (6-9 months) typically benefit from Unified Protocol, a CBT based intervention.

 No, you will not receive a mental health diagnosis if you do not meet the criteria for one.